ScorpioBroker/ScorpioBroker/README.md

 Scorpio is an NGSI-LD compliant context broker developed by NEC Laboratories Europe and NEC Technologies India.
 It implements the full [NGSI-LD API](https://www.etsi.org/deliver/etsi_gs/CIM/001_099/009/01.02.02_60/gs_CIM009v010202p.pdf) as specified by the ETSI Industry Specification Group on cross cutting Context Information Management ([ETSI ISG CIM](https://www.etsi.org/committee/cim)).

 The NGSI-LD API enables the management, access and discovery of context information.
 Context information consists of *entities* (e.g. a building) and their *properties* (e.g. address and geographic location) and *relationships* (e.g. owner).
+Thus Scorpio enables applications and services to request context information – what they need, when they need it and how they need it.

 The functionalities of the NGSI-LD API include:
 - Create, update, append and delete context infomration.